pingcap/style-guide/docs/rust/exprs.md

 Rationale: easier to read and when used regularly, avoids some hard to spot bugs.

 Use field initializer shorthand where possible, e.g., prefer `Foo { x, y }` to `Foo { x: x, y: y }`.

+Call methods with an explicit receiver where possible, e.g., prefer `x.clone()` to `Arc::Clone(x)`.
+Rationale: less clutter, more uniform, easier to read.
+(Note that in the specific case of `Arc` there was advice in the docs to use the function syntax; this is out-dated and has been removed).

 ## Mutability